-Inevitably, everyone that has any interest in Data Science faces a wall, and that wall’s name is Mathematics.
-As much as we would love to avoid the complexities of the math in data science, when a stakeholder asks, “Can you explain the answer to me?” the answer is probably a process that comes from a whole pipeline of ideas that took data and performed mathematical calculations to arrive at the answer.
+Inevitably, everyone who has any interest in Data Science faces a wall, and that wall’s name is Mathematics.
+As much as we would love to avoid the intricacies of math in data science, when a stakeholder asks, “Can you explain the answer to me?” the answer is probably a complicated mouthful consisting of a whole pipeline of ideas involving data and mathematical calculations.
 As important as it is to know the correct algorithm to do the work, it is equally important to conceptually understand the math behind the algorithm.
 We’ll look at some of the key mathematical concepts so that we can slowly recreate the engine and learn the mechanics of data science.

 Probability is the first of the three core mathematical subjects to learn.
-Probability is the study of events and possibilities and is seen as a theoretical science because it takes every event into account.
-We know that if a football game happens, the team can either win, lose or tie.
+Probability is the study of events and possibilities and is seen as a theoretical science because it takes every outcome into account.
+We know that if a football game happens, the team can either win, lose, or tie.

-Normally people see probability as coin flips and dice rolls, however, the simplest data science example for why probability is important is in detection.
+Normally people see Probability as coin flips and dice rolls; however, the most straightforward data science example for why Probability is important is in detection.
 In data science, we often see a computer or device detect a fingerprint or a face, and there is a probability associated with the detection that determines if it is true or false.

-Another topic in probability is Bayes Theorem, which states that if we have prior knowledge about an event, things are more likely to happen.
-For example, if there was a picture of a dog, and if the computer knows that it is a picture of a dog, the computer would have a greater chance of knowing whether or not the picture is a poodle.
+Another topic in Probability is Bayes Theorem, which states that if we have prior knowledge about an event, things are more likely to happen.
+For example, if there was a picture of a dog, and if the computer knows that it is a picture of a dog, the computer would have a higher chance of knowing whether or not the picture is a poodle.

 When working with sample data, we do this in a process called hypothesis testing.
 This type of testing, which is based on the scientific method, is what makes data science a science.
 Learning statistics can demystify the “A/B” test, a metric that companies use all the time for potential rollouts of new features.
 We often see this when only a few people see different versions of Facebook or Amazon coming out.
 This is the B test to the original A, and depending on the crowd reaction, if the B test is overwhelmingly good, it will be adopted.
 This phenomenon is known as confidence, the idea that the B test is statistically different from A. If we believe that our confidence is high, then we can use our findings as a probability.